pavanpc/Twitter-Feeds-Stream-Clustering/README.md

 ![Alt text](Clusters_plot_on_world_map.png?raw=true "Optional Title")

 #Output
-1. The pyspark streaming app outputs the cluster details and the most popular words(based on frequency) in every cluster.
+1. The pyspark streaming app outputs the cluster details and the most popular words(based on frequency) in every cluster for every BATCH_INTERVAL.
-2. Plots the cluster points on basemap and saves it as 'Clusters_plot_on_world_map.png' file inside the spark container and in path /usr
+2. Plots the cluster points on basemap and saves it as 'Clusters_plot_on_world_map.png' file inside the spark container and in path /usr/local/spark/bin/

 ## Design Details
 ### Producer
   1. A java client to publish messages to kafka using twitter hbc(https://github.com/twitter/hbc) streaming http client